2021 New Mexico United season: October

-The club lost the first of its 7 matches in October away at Louisville City FC, losing 3-1 as their captain Paolo DelPiccolo scored twice in the opening 15 minutes.
-They then drew 2-2 a home to Hartford Athletic on October 6, in their third and final match against Eastern Conference opposition in the regular season.
+The club lost the first of its 7 matches in October away at Louisville City FC, losing 3–1 as their captain Paolo DelPiccolo scored twice in the opening 15 minutes.
+They then drew 2–2 at home to Hartford Athletic on October 6, in their third and final match against Eastern Conference opposition in the regular season.
 Three days later, on October 9 they again drew at home, playing Rio Grande Valley FC Toros to a 1–1 draw.
 The club drew their third game in a row October 17 away to San Diego Loyal SC, which saw them move into 4th place.
 In the penultimate home match of the regular season, New Mexico United beat San Antonio FC 4–2.
 Chris Wehan scored a brace, just his third for the club and his first since July 31, 2019.
 Despite winning their final game of the season 3–1 at home to Real Monarchs, other results left the club 5th in the Mountain Division, and out of the USL Championship playoffs.